watertap-org/watertap/docs/how_to_guides/how_to_use_EDB.rst

 Any recent version should work.
 The default settings should work out of the box with the EDB client tools and API.
 MongoDB now ships with a useful graphical user interface called Compass (see `Compass documentation here <https://docs.mongodb.com/compass/master/>`_), that you can use to view and even modify the database.

+For more details on setting up the EDB, see :ref:`install-edb`.

 .. _use-cloud-edb: